What to look for in a new home and location

 - Sun exposure: for interior quality of life, also for a garden if that's your thing.

 - Community: do you like the neighbours and the area?

-- Is it kid friendly? (this is good to know, even if you hate kids)
+- Is it a kid friendly neighbourhood? (this is good to know whether you like kids or not)

 How to recognize a valuable home: